open-telemetry/community/CONTRIBUTING.md

 OpenTelemetry follows [CNCF recommendations](https://github.com/cncf/foundation/blob/master/copyright-notices.md) for copyright notices.
 We use "Copyright The OpenTelemetry Authors" notice form.

-According to CNCF recommendations if you are contributing a third-party code you will need to [retain the original copyright notice](https://github.com/cncf/foundation/blob/master/copyright-notices.md#dont-change-someone-elses-notice-without-their-permission).
+According to CNCF recommendations if you are contributing third-party code you will need to [retain the original copyright notice](https://github.com/cncf/foundation/blob/master/copyright-notices.md#dont-change-someone-elses-notice-without-their-permission).

 Any contributed third-party code must originally be Apache 2.0-Licensed or must carry a permisive software license that is compatible when combining with Apache 2.0 License (e.g. BSD or MIT license).

-If you make substantial changes to the third-party code _prepend_ the contributed third party file with OpenTelemetry's copyright notice.
+If you make substantial changes to the third-party code, _prepend_ the contributed third party file with OpenTelemetry's copyright notice.

-If contributed code is not a third-party code and you are the author we stroungly encourage to avoid including your name in the notice and use the generic "Copyright The OpenTelemetry Authors" notice.
+If the contributed code is not third-party code and you are the author we strongly encourage to avoid including your name in the notice and use the generic "Copyright The OpenTelemetry Authors" notice.
 See rationale for this recommendation [here](https://github.com/cncf/foundation/blob/master/copyright-notices.md#why-not-list-every-copyright-holder).